Douglas Kent Hall: Early career

-In 1963 Hall commenced a position at the University of Portland teaching Creative Writing and Literature.
+In 1963, Hall commenced a position at the University of Portland teaching Creative Writing and Literature.
 Hall and Claire moved to Portland, Oregon, in 1964.
 During his time at the University of Portland, Hall brought poets to the school for readings, including Allen Ginsberg, W. H. Auden, Anaïs Nin, Gary Snyder, Robert Duncan, William Stafford, and Robert Bly.
-Hall also became active in an organization called American Writers Against the Vietnam War.
 At this time a friend lent Hall a camera and he taught himself photography, studying photographic technique and style.
-He photographed poets and the group of artists he befriended in Portland, including Lee Kelly, Carl Morris and Hilda Morris.
+He photographed poets and the group of artists he befriended in Portland, including Lee Kelly, Carl Morris, and Hilda Morris.

 Hall's increasing interest in photography led to freelance photographic work.
-He photographed Jimi Hendrix and Jim Morrison of the Doors for Sunn Music, makers of amplifiers.
-He received commercial and magazine photographic assignments and realized he could dedicate himself to his writing and photography and left the world of academia.
+He photographed Jimi Hendrix and Jim Morrison of the Doors for Sun Music, makers of amplifiers.
+He received commercial and magazine photographic assignments and realized he could dedicate himself to his writing and photography, which led him to leave the world of academia.

-In 1967 Hall traveled throughout England, France, Italy, Spain, Morocco, and Portugal with his cameras.
+In 1967, Hall traveled throughout England, France, Italy, Spain, Morocco, and Portugal with his cameras.
 He shot his first images in the Dark Landscapes series.
-In 1968 Hall moved from Portland to London and continued work in advertising and on his series of artist and writer portraits and his art photography.
+In 1968, Hall moved from Portland to London and continued work in advertising and on his series of artist and writer portraits and his art photography.
 He began formulating the idea of Passing, which dominated most of the philosophy behind his personal work.